ManthanTerse/IG-Data-Viz/README.md

 # IG-Data-Viz
-The goal was to visualize the data and find out who has the most posts, followers and following.
+The goal is to visualize the data and find out who has the most posts, followers and following.

+Analyzing Open AI's Instagram Followers with Python